 How did you venture into establishing the Ozioma Okoro Caring Hands Foundation?

-I was formerly married on December 7, 2013, but the marriage was quite short because it was full of domestic violence.
+I was formerly married, but the marriage was quite short because it was full of domestic violence.
 So, I had to take a walk, and during my transition from leaving my abusive marriage to finding myself again, I went back to my parents.
 I was a little bit confused about what to do and how to locate women’s support groups, but I’m fortunate enough to have my parents and family who were highly supportive of me during that challenging moment.
 I tried to get help from NGOs and to speak out, but because I was not so much informed I didn’t know how to go about it.
 I was very young and naive then, I didn’t really know what to do.

 During that process, I promised myself that when I found my voice again, I would establish Ozioma Okoro Caring Hands Foundation, to help women who are navigating through domestic violence, or going through an uncomfortable situation in their marriages or relationships to transition very well into a better safer place.